Tinram/RND64/ReadMe.md

     rnd64.exe or rnd64   (Windows)        display command-line options, as above ./rnd64              (Linux)

-    rnd64 -a 1k f.txt                     output 1kB of random bytes to the file 'f.txt'
+    rnd64 -a 1k f.txt                     output 1kB of random binary bytes to the file 'f.txt'
     rnd64 -f 1k f.txt                     output 1kB of zeros to 'f.txt'
-    rnd64 -r 1k f.txt                     output a restricted range of 7-bit ASCII characters (33 to 126) to 'f.txt'
+    rnd64 -r 1k f.txt                     output the restricted range of 7-bit ASCII characters (33 to 126) to 'f.txt'
     rnd64 -f 4g | pv > /dev/null          send 4GB of zeros to /dev/null with 'pv' displaying the throughput rate (Linux)
     rnd64 -c 1k | ent                     pipe 1kB of crypto bytes to the program 'ent' rnd64 -a 1k | nc 192.168.1.20 80      pipe 1kB of random bytes to 'netcat' to send to 192.168.1.20 on port 80
-    rnd64 -f 100g | pv > /dev/null        stress your system
+    rnd64 -f 100g | pv > /dev/null        stress a system

 ### Warning!